-STAAR Surgical Company (STAA) CEO Caren Mason on Q3 2020 Results - Earnings Call Transcript
+STAAR Surgical Company (STAA) CEO Caren Mason On Q3 2020 Results - Earnings Call Transcript

 Operator

-Good day, ladies and gentlemen, thank you for standing by.
-Welcome to the STAAR Surgical Third Quarter Financial Results Conference Call.
-During today's presentation, all parties will be in a listen-only mode.
-Following the presentation, the call will be open for questions.
-[Operator Instructions] This call is being recorded today, Wednesday, November 4, 2020.

-At this time, I'd like to turn the conference over to Mr. Brian Moore, Vice President, Investor, Media Relations and Corporate Development for STAAR Surgical.
+[00:00:01] Good day, ladies and gentlemen, thank you for standing by.
+Welcome to the STAAR Surgical third quarter financial results conference call.
+During today's presentation, all parties will be in a listen only mode.
+Following the presentation, the call would be an open for questions, if you have a question, please, press star followed by one on your touchtone.
+If you are using a speaker equipment today, please lift the handset before making your selection.
+This call is being recorded today, Wednesday, November 4th, Twenty twenty At this time, I would like to turn the conference over to Mr. Brian Moore, vice president, investor media relations and corporate development star surgical.

 Brian Moore